sagittaria/timing/manual.md

     + __Create__  --Click *New Block* on the navigation bar to create a new one.
     + __Check__  --To view recent Bricks in a specific Block, click the *check* button following the Block's status column.
     + __Status__ --A Block's status is either *Active* or *Sleep*, can be changed when updating this Block.
 Sleeping Blocks will absent from Charts#02.
-    + __Void__ --A Block named *Void* is auto-generated and self-maintained, it calculates the amount of ALL Unrecorded time since signing up.
+    + __Void__ --A Block named *Void* is auto-generated and self-maintained, it calculates the amount of ALL Unrecorded time since registration.
-  2. **Brick** represents each time period invested to reach a goal, to complete a project, or to serve a purpose.
+  2. **Brick** represents each time period invested to reach a goal, to complete a project, or to serve a purpose and something like that.
     + __Add__  --To add a new Brick in a specific Block, click the *build* button following the Block's status column.
     + __Delete__  --Awkward but true that Bricks can only be deleted when viewing that Block's all Bricks, by *(Block)check->more...->del*.
     + __Duration__  --The length of time period in this Brick.